codescene-research/u-owns-the-code-ease-2023/README.md

 # Experience, Ownership, and Code Quality Study 2023

-This repo contains a complete replication package, including raw data and scripts for the statistical analysis, for the paper "U Owns the Code That Changes and How Marginal Owners Resolve Issues Slower in Low-Quality Source Code" submitted for peer review at EASE 2023.
+This repo contains a complete replication package, including raw data and scripts for the statistical analysis, for the paper "U Owns the Code That Changes and How Marginal Owners Resolve Issues Slower in Low-Quality Source Code" accepted for the EASIER Track at the 27th International Conference on Evaluation and Assessment in Software Engineering (EASE), Oulu, Finland, June 14-16, 2023.

 ## Abstract